YoussefFathi/MINE/README.md

  - We generate a sample for each view present in each of our 8 scenes in the dataset.
 On average, each scene contains 20-50 views.
  - We sort the views that are present in a certain scene by their sequence number.
  - For each view of a scene, we randomly sample N+1 views that lie after this view in the sorted list (views that have higher sequence number) to act as source views.
 We then randomly assign one of the N+1 views as the target view.
 This assures us that there would be no duplicate source/target view pairs seen during training.
- - Same preporcessing steps done for the LLFF dataset.
+ - Same preprocessing steps done for the LLFF dataset.
  - Adjusted the collate function to batch the source views in a proper way to be loaded in the network
 ### Training Pipeline
  - Created "synthesis_task_mv.py" to include the updated architecture of multi-view MINE.